UVASGD/sgd-docs/uva/constitution.md

 ### Article VI: FINANCE.

 SGD will maintain a bank account.
 Only the treasurer may access the funds contained therein, and he or she may only do so with the express consent of the president.
-Dues will be assessed on a yearly basis; the amount and usage of said dues is entirely up to the discretion of the relevant year’s executive board.
+Dues will be assessed on a yearly basis; the amount and usage of said dues is entirely up to the discretion of the relevant year's executive board.
 All questions related to dues require a simple majority vote of the executive board.

 ### Article VII.
 AMENDMENTS.